Barceloneta, Puerto Rico: Culture

-Sports

 Festivals

-Barceloneta celebrates its patron saint festival in July.
+Barceloneta celebrates its patron saint festival in mid-July, generally from Wednesday to Sunday.
 The Fiestas Patronales de la Virgen del Carmen is a religious and cultural celebration that generally features parades, games, artisans, amusement rides, regional food, and live entertainment.
+The festival has featured live performances by well-known artists such as Odilio González, La Sonora Ponceña, Pedro Capó, Andrés Jiménez, José Alberto "El Canario" and Tito Nieves.

 Economy

 Barceloneta has the biggest pharmaceutical complex in the world (14 industries).
-It is known that these companies have chosen Barceloneta to establish their facilities for its underground water reservoirs.
-The water in Barceloneta is so pure that it requires very little treatment for use in the manufacturing of pharmaceutical products.
+These companies have chosen Barceloneta to establish their facilities for its underground water reservoirs.
+The water in Barceloneta requires very little treatment for use in the manufacturing of pharmaceutical products.

 The employment created by these companies, along with a well-developed plan for urban growth, has allowed Barceloneta to be more than simply a town where people go to work.
-Puerto Rico Premium Outlets, conveniently placed near the expressway, have made the town into a favorite destination for shopping and consuming, and consequently a prime place for investment in food chains and entertainment.
+Puerto Rico Premium Outlets, near the expressway, have made the town into a destination for shopping and consumerism and consequently a place for investment in food chains and entertainment.
 Increased employment opportunities have also caused an increase in population in Barceloneta and its surrounding municipalities.
-Barceloneta is looking at a future with tourism.

-Barceloneta is also famous for its blue sand beaches, due to the high iron content found in the sand.
+Barceloneta is also known for its black sand beaches.

 Demographics

 Government

 Barceloneta is known for its political stability.
-Mayor Sol Luis Fontánes held the mayor's seat for the Popular Democratic Party (PPD) from 1986 until 2012.
-She assumed the role after the sudden death of elected mayor Héctor Ruíz Martínez, also of the PPD.
+Mayor Sol Luis Fontanes held the mayor's seat for the Popular Democratic Party (PPD) from 1986 until 2012.
+He assumed the role after the sudden death of elected mayor Héctor Ruíz Martínez, also of the PPD.
 After that, Fontánes was elected by only a narrow margin (49.2% vs. 48.6%), but he gained popularity with time.
 At the 2008 general elections, Fontánes received more than 70% of the votes and his margin of victory was one of the biggest of that election.
 However, on 2012, Fontánes was arrested on charges of extortion, after 24 years as mayor.
 He resigned on March 1, 2012 while in prison.
 In 2012, Wanda Soler was elected as Fontánes replacement.
-She was reelected in 2020 for her third term with 75% of the vote.
+She was reelected in 2024 for her fourth term.

 The city belongs to the Puerto Rico Senatorial district III, which is represented by two senators.
-In 2008, José Emilio González and Angel Martínez were elected as district senators.
+In 2024, Brenda Pérez Soto and Gabriel González were elected as District Senators.